FraTesta/experimental_ws/src/assignment1/README.md

 ## Usage
 First of all __remeber to source your workspace in every terminal you will use.__

-If wou want to run the whole project just type:
+If wou want to run the whole project type:
 ```
 $ roslaunch assignment1 assignment1.launch
 ```